Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 The Smoke-Free Ontario Act prohibits smoking of tobacco and cannabis and the use of electronic cigarettes in common areas of apartment buildings, condominiums and college and university residences.
 Common areas where smoking and vaping is not allowed include:

 - Parking garages

 - Laundry facilities

 Tobacco enforcement officers inspect these spaces and can issue tickets for non-compliance with the law.

-Report smoking in common areas of shared housing
+Report smoking and vaping in common areas of shared housing

-If you have questions about the law or you want to report smoking in common areas in shared housing:
+If you have questions about the law or you want to report smoking (cannabis or tobacco) or vaping in common areas in shared housing: